icedraco/simucopter/README.md

 You may watch the compilation/execution process in the log file:

-    tail -f ~/simucopter/runtime.log
+    tail -f ~/TestFlightMode.log

 It will be created as soon as the deploy script is executed by the Simulink agent.
-If **runtime.log** is not in ~/simucopter (it should be), try looking in ~ instead.

 #### MAVProxy Configuration